hennlab/snake-IBDne/snake-IBDne.md

 ### How to run:

-The snakemake command must be run with three config parameters
+The snakemake command must be run with four config parameters
 - dataset: filename of initial QC'ed bim/bed/fam files (without file extension)
       ex: if the files are named "Himba_merged.bim" then set dataset=Himba_merged
 - phased: FALSE if input data is not phased, TRUE if input data is phased.